BJP exudes confidence about forming govt in four states, impressive gains in Punjab | Politics

 Shah asserted that Prime Minister Narendra Modi has replaced the politics of casteism, appeasement and nepotism with the politics of performance, and this has not just defined the agenda of BJP but also that of the entire nation for the future.

+To a query on the government's handling of the Ukraine crisis, especially the evacuation of students, he said it will have a positive impact on polls.
+He said the government had issued an advisory as early as February 15 for Indians in Ukraine.

-Underlining that the party ran a scientific and well-organised campaign, Shah said, ''We saw Prime Minister Modi's popularity in five poll-bound states was more than that of any earlier prime minister of independent India and BJP has got the direct benefit of this in the elections.''
+Underlining that the party ran a scientific and well-organised campaign, Shah said, ''We saw Prime Minister Modi's popularity in five states where polls were held was more than that of any earlier prime minister of independent India and the BJP has got the direct benefit of this in the elections.''
 Shah also said he is confident that BJP will return to power in Uttar Pradesh, Uttarakhand, Goa and Manipur and make impressive gains in Punjab.

 In Uttar Pradesh, Shah said some leaders might have left the party, but not the voters.